 Overview of the Framework

-Following the PMBOK [1] terminology, a Project may be divided into any number of Project Phases (see for example XXXX).
+Following the PMBOK [1] terminology, a Project may be divided into any number of Project Phases (see for example section 6).
 A Project Phase is a collection of logically related project Activities that culminates in the completion of one or more Deliverables.
 The Project Phases may be sequential or overlapping.

-There are many system lifecycle descriptions [I2] which the describe stages or phases of systems.
-The PMBOK [1] and the DMBOK [2][3] instead use a more flexible approach of describing groups of activities which are appear repeatedly in these various stages or phases.
+There are many system lifecycle descriptions [I-2] which describe the stages or phases of systems.
+The PMBOK [1] and the DMBOK [2][3] instead use a more flexible approach of describing groups of activities which appear repeatedly in these various stages or phases.

-The basic approach of PMBOK, DMBOK and this document is to identify a framework in the form of a matrix of groupings of activities/processes for a number of areas, described in section 2.2, which in this document is about which information is needed to support long-term exploitation of data This will act as a checklist to help to ensure that data is useable over the long term.
+The basic approach of PMBOK, DMBOK and this document is to identify a framework in the form of a matrix of groupings of activities/processes for a number of areas (in this document we use the term Additional Information Areas, in PMBOK uses Knowledge Areas, and DMBOK uses Functions).In this document the areas are about which information is needed to support long-term exploitation of data

+The aim is to fill in the cells in the table below to show that for a given area there should be some specific Activity.
+This will act as a checklist to help to ensure that data is useable over the long term.